-We have also established internal whistleblowing hotlines in the Internal Audit Office and a law office, to prevent violations of laws and regulations.
+We have established the Hotline as an internal whistleblowing system to strengthen compliance management by promoting the rapid detection and rectification of inappropriate actions within the Company.
+The head of the Internal Audit Office and an external law firm serve as contact points for this system, set up with the intention of preventing violations of laws and regulations.
 Rules specify that whistleblowers shall not be treated at a disadvantage, and this fact is explained in internal training as well.
 We maintained efforts to establish individual internal whistleblowing systems at overseas subsidiaries this fiscal year, and systems were adopted in Thailand, China, the Philippines, and India during the year.